 There are two main ways to wire 6 speakers to a 4 channel amp.
 You can either wire the speakers in series or in parrel.
-Series connection is safe but offers low power while the parallel connection is unsafe but delivers more power.
+A series connection is safe but offers low power while a parallel connection is unsafe but delivers more power.
 Your choice should be based on your circumstances.

 Read on to get more details on which approach is best for you and how to do each.

 Can I Wire 6 Speakers To A 4-Channel Amplifier?

 The fact is, it is possible to connect 6 speakers to a 4 channel amp.
 However, the question should be whether this setup is recommended.

 While many people may want to try this kind of connection anyway, the idea is generally not supported by most manufacturers.
 That is why we recommend that you acquire a 6-channel amplifier for your six speakers.
 Otherwise, you will risk internal damage as the speakers may put too much demand on the amp.

 Indeed, this kind of connection is achievable with ease.
 However, exceeding the amplifier rating overworks the system and causes it to overheat in the process.
 It may not be too good for your amp, especially if it’s one of the lower-quality options.

 However, if you are interested in investigating how this connection can affect your audio output and you accept the risks, you can proceed with the assembly.

 Wiring 6 Speakers To A 4 Channel Amp